Prey won't locate a device or its location is wrong

 Desktops, Laptops, and computers in general

-Prey for Windows, Mac, and Linux uses Wi-Fi positioning to keep track of your devices.
+Prey for Windows, Mac, and Ubuntu uses Wi-Fi positioning to keep track of your devices.
 Based on your nearby Wi-Fi networks and their signal strength, Prey will triangulate where your computer most probably is based on an existing database.
 We say most probably because laptops and desktops don't have GPS, so there's no way that they physically tell where they are, so we need to get smart and use something like Wi-Fi positioning.

 The good news about this system is that it's fantastic, and most of the time you'll get locations as accurate as if you were using actual GPS.
 However, since this depends on how many networks are available for Prey to triangulate, cities are always better than rural areas.
 So, in a nutshell, the more Wi-Fi networks your computer can detect, the more accurate your location will be.